EGPostema/DrawerDissect/README.md

     pin:
 ```

 To use your own YOLO weights, replace the files in the `weights/` subfolders.
-The images and annotations for all FMNH models are available for download and retraining at [https://universe.roboflow.com/field-museum/](https://universe.roboflow.com/field-museum/).
+The images and annotations for all FMNH models are available for download and local training at [https://universe.roboflow.com/field-museum/](https://universe.roboflow.com/field-museum/).

 To download training data:
 - Select the desired model